-The Natural Resources Access Regulator (NRAR) ensures water is used lawfully and that all communities, and the environment get a fair share.
+We make sure water is used legally and that everyone gets a fair share.
 Water is for everyone.

 Who we are

-NRAR is an independent water regulator which oversees the enforcement of water management laws in NSW.
-We also engage with water users, industry bodies, government departments and the wider community on matters relating to compliance.
+NRAR is an independent water regulator.
+We oversee the enforcement of water management laws in NSW.
+We also engage with large water users, industry bodies, government departments and the wider community on matters relating to water compliance.

 What we do

-alleged breaches of water law and issue directions and penalties where appropriate when water users have not complied with water laws.
-We also provide education and guidance to water users to encourage voluntary compliance.
+We investigate water law breaches and issue penalties and directions if water users break the law.
+We also provide education and guidance to encourage voluntary compliance.

 How we ensure compliance